Skip to content

 Mycenae’s Treasury of Atreus One of the most well-known structures in Mycenae is the Treasury of Atreus, sometimes referred to as the Tomb of Agamemnon, the mythological ruler of Mycenae.

 It is located just a short stroll from the historic city.
-In reality, the Treasury of Atreus is a Tomba domed tomb made of stone, as they are frequently seen in the Peloponnese.
+The Treasury of Atreus is a Tomba domed tomb made of stone, as frequently seen in the Peloponnese.

 However, this tomb had been stolen centuries before and was only partially visible when Schliemann visited Mycenae in 1879.
-This led scholars to imagine that it housed gold and other costly offerings within, which is how the tomb got its name.
+Scholars imagined that it housed gold and other costly offerings, which is how the tomb got its name.

 Not to add, Atreus was the ruler of Mycenae and the father of Agamemnon.
 A 36-meter-long narrow walkway leads to the tomb’s entrance, which includes a 120-ton-plus triangular lintel stone over the opening.

 The vaulted ceiling and interesting echo that the inside of the tomb produces.
-The Treasury of Atreus, which was built in 1250 BC, is 13.5 metres high and 14.5 metres in circumference.
+The Treasury of Atreus, built in 1250 BC, is 13.5 metres high and 14.5 metres in circumference.

-In actuality, until the completion of the Pantheon in Rome, it was the highest dome in existence.
-Another unexpected feature is that red porphyry and green alabaster, which were extremely uncommon painting colours at the period, were used to adorn the interior of this tomb.
+Until the completion of the Pantheon in Rome, it was the highest dome in existence.
+Another unexpected feature is that red porphyry and green alabaster, which were highly uncommon painting colours at the period, were used to adorn the interior of this tomb.

 1. Mycenae Cyclopean Walls

-The Cyclopean Walls of Mycenae are notable for being constructed from enormous limestone rocks that have been haphazardly placed together.
-The ancient people said that the Cyclops erected these gates because it was difficult for men to move such large stones, which are exceedingly large.
+The Cyclopean Walls of Mycenae are notable for being constructed from enormous limestone rocks haphazardly placed together.
+The ancient people said that the Cyclops erected these gates because it was difficult for men to move such exceedingly large stones.

-The walls were given the name Cyclopean Walls for this reason.
-It is noteworthy that these walls fit together quite coarsely since the hammer was rarely used to build them.
-With smaller limestone, the fractures and openings between the stones were filled.
+For this reason, the walls were named Cyclopean Walls.
+Notably, these walls fit together quite coarsely since the hammer was rarely used to build them.
+More minor limestone filled the fractures and openings between the stones.

-These Cyclopean walls, which date to the 13th century BC, are what make Mycenaean architecture unique.
-Archaeologists have noted that Tyrins and Argos, two other Mycenaean towns, also exhibit a similar style of construction.
+These Cyclopean walls, dating to the 13th century B.C., make Mycenaean architecture unique.
+Archaeologists have noted that Tyrins and Argos, two other Mycenaean towns, also exhibit a similar construction style.

-However, Cyclopean architecture was split into four styles by Harry Thurston Peck in 1898.
+However, Harry Thurston Peck split Cyclopean architecture into four styles in 1898.
 The first design uses larger and smaller stones spaced at different intervals.
-The stones in the second type are neatly shaped polygons.
-The fourth type is distinguished by its rectangular stones of variable height, whereas the third style is defined by a stone of unequal size but the same height.
+The rocks in the second type are neatly shaped polygons.
+The fourth type is distinguished by its rectangular stones of variable height, whereas a stone of unequal size defines the third style but the same height.
 Mycenae’s walls adhere to the third style.

 1. Mycenae Archaeological Museum

-At the entrance to the historic site, next to the Lion Gate, is where visitors may find the Archaeological Museum of Mycenae.
-It was finished in 2003 and spans a vast space with three floors, and only two of the rooms are used for the show.
-The collection consists of beautifully designed clay, pottery, sculptures, murals, and jewellery items.
+Visitors may find the Archaeological Museum of Mycenae at the entrance to the historic site, next to the Lion Gate.
+It was finished in 2003 and spans a vast space with three floors, but only two rooms are used for the show.
+The collection comprises beautifully designed clay, pottery, sculptures, murals, and jewellery items.

-A replica of the Golden Mask of Agamemnon, which was discovered in the Treasury of Atreus but is now housed in the Archaeological Museum of Athens, is on display in one of the chambers.
-More than 2000 artefacts from the Mycenae ancient site and its surrounds are on display in the museum.
+One of the chambers houses a replica of the Golden Mask of Agamemnon, discovered in the Treasury of Atreus but now housed in the Archaeological Museum of Athens.
+The museum also displays more than 2000 artefacts from the ancient site of Mycenae and its surroundings.

-It is also important to note that the museum serves as a replica of the Mycenaean site, allowing visitors to have a glimpse of its fascinating past or go back in time.
+It is also important to note that the museum replicates the Mycenaean site, allowing visitors to glimpse its fascinating past or return in time.
 The museum’s contemporary structure has a total floor area of 2,000 square metres.

 The museum is built in three storeys and contains discoveries made during excavations in Mycenae, an ancient city.
-Only three rooms on two floors are used as display spaces; the majority of the structure is used for storage and the development of the finds.
+Only three rooms on two floors are used as display spaces; most of the structure is used for storage and the development of the finds.

-The artefacts are from Mycenae and the surrounding area, and they span from the Copper Era, which began approximately 3,000 B.C., to the Hellenistic period, which began in the second century B.C.
+The artefacts are from Mycenae and the surrounding area.
+They span from the Copper Era, which began approximately 3,000 B.C., to the Hellenistic period, which started in the second century B.C.
 There are over 2,500 exhibits, most of which are made of ceramic and include jewellery, murals, tools, and weaponry.
-The gold jewellery in particular, with its intricate patterns, is stunning.
+The gold jewellery, particularly its intricate patterns, is stunning.

-A replica of the Golden Mask of Agamemnon, a funerary mask discovered in the Treasury of Atreus, is also on display in one of the chambers.
-The National Archaeological Museum in Athens is home to the original mask, a funerary mask composed of pure gold.
+One of the chambers also houses a replica of the Golden Mask of Agamemnon, a funerary mask discovered in the Treasury of Atreus.
+The National Archaeological Museum in Athens is home to the original, a funerary mask of pure gold.
 Although it is not proven, archaeologist Schliemann, who discovered Mycenae, thought it was King Agamemnon’s funeral mask.

-The first chamber of the Archaeological Museum of Mycenae features ceramic artefacts from the historic town and is devoted to the daily lives of the Myceneans.
-The second chamber has exhibits from graves, such as gifts for the deceased, and is devoted to life beyond death.
+The Archaeological Museum of Mycenae’s first chamber features ceramic artefacts from the historic town and is devoted to the daily lives of the Myceneans.
+The second chamber has exhibits from graves, such as gifts for the deceased, and is dedicated to life beyond death.

-The third room is devoted to the ideas of religion, science, art, government, and trade as they were practised by the Mycenaean civilisation.
-There are wall pillars explaining the history of Mycenae and its excavation near the museum’s entrance.
+The third room is devoted to the ideas of religion, science, art, government, and trade as practised by the Mycenaean civilisation.
+Near the museum’s entrance, wall pillars explain the history of Mycenae and its excavation.
 A replica of the old site is also located directly across from the entrance.

 1. Mycenae lion gate

-The entrance to Mycenae’s walled citadel is marked by the Lion Gate.
-Two lions are shown beneath a triangle on a stone above the entry gate, which is around 10 feet wide and high.
-Although the metal heads of the lions in the inscription are said to have been stolen long ago.
+The Lion Gate marks the entrance to Mycenae’s walled citadel.
+Two lions are shown beneath a triangle on a stone above the entry gate, around 10 feet wide and high.
+However, the metal heads of the lions in the inscription are said to have been stolen long ago.

-Additionally, the lions are seen resting their paws on an altar and flanking the sides of a pillar, which was possibly a representation of authority.
+Additionally, the lions are seen resting their paws on an altar and flanking the sides of a pillar, possibly representing authority.
 As you enter through the gates, there is a tiny opening inside the rock wall that many people think was either a guard post or intended to house guard dogs.

 Over the years, the Lion Gate has come to represent the whole Mycenae archaeological complex.
-A wooden door was used in the past to close the entryway.
-The door used to lock with a wooden bar and opened inward.
+In the past, a wooden door closed the entryway.
+The door used to be locked with a wooden bar and open inward.

 Mycenae Nightlife

 Except for a few pubs in the new hamlet, Mycenae has no nightlife.
-Tolo and Nafplion are the nearest towns, featuring pubs and restaurants along the shoreline as well as a few clubs that are open all night.
+The nearest towns, Tolo and Nafplion, feature pubs and restaurants along the shoreline and a few clubs open all night.

-• Mycenae Mezedokipos: A 100-year-old company that has been operated by the same family for three generations combines the historic culinary culture that made the restaurant renowned with contemporary accents on delectable meals to appeal to aficionados of the new generation’s cuisine. a fresh option in the region.
+• Mycenae Mezedokipos: This 100-year-old company, operated by the same family for three generations, combines the historic culinary culture that made the restaurant renowned with contemporary accents on delectable meals to appeal to fans of the new generation’s cuisine.
+It is a fresh option in the region.

-• Mycenae Achilleus: The inspiration for Achilleus Restaurant sprang from a love of authentic Greek food and 30 years of expertise in providing first-rate service.
+• Mycenae Achilleus: Achilleus Restaurant’s inspiration came from a love of authentic Greek food and 30 years of expertise in first-rate service.
 The proprietors have developed a nicely designed area with seats for about 500 people inside a welcoming and family-oriented setting.

 Achilleus Restaurant can go above and beyond your expectations in any project with the proper planning and top-notch service as the fundamental instruments of this establishment.

-Along with conferences, Achilleus also organises exhibitions, wedding celebrations, and baptisms.
-Customers may take advantage of the delicious cuisine and the lovely environment in the freshly remodelled space.
+Achilleus also organises conferences, exhibitions, wedding celebrations, and baptisms.
+Customers may enjoy the freshly remodelled space’s delicious cuisine and lovely environment.
 Every situation benefits from having Achilleus.

-• Mycenae Kolizeras: The goal of Kolizeras is to combine design with the greatest calibre of comfort and service to provide a space that will inspire, enchant, and astound.
+• Mycenae Kolizeras: Kolizeras aims to combine design with the most outstanding comfort and service to provide a space that will inspire, enchant, and astound.
 The end product is a fine dining establishment that is a piece of beauty in and of itself.

-• Mycenae Retro: Retro restaurant has been perfecting and upgrading classic Greek and Italian cuisine for the past 30 years by fusing history with innovation.
-The emphasis is mostly on the legacy of the Greek and Italian cultures, although unquestionably being impacted by global trends.
+• Mycenae Retro: This retro restaurant has been perfecting and upgrading classic Greek and Italian cuisine for 30 years by fusing history with innovation.
+The emphasis is mainly on the legacy of the Greek and Italian cultures, although global trends unquestionably impact it.

 • Mycenae King Menelaos: King Menelaos resides and governs in the centre of Mycenae.
-It has maintained its elegance for more than three decades, and its most recent renovation aimed to completely satisfy even the most exacting clientele.
-Greek food, a welcoming environment, and exceptional service in the hall or on the balcony are everything you would expect to find in a fabled country.
+It has maintained its elegance for over three decades, and its most recent renovation aimed to satisfy even the most exacting clientele.
+You would expect Greek food, a welcoming environment, and exceptional service in a fabled country hall or on the balcony.

 Top-Rated Hotels in Mycenae